Even if you do not see the following job ad on Craigslist, we’re always looking for people who rock.

 – Ring up sales.

-- Invite customers to an upcoming event (such as Free Book Day) and get weekly emails.
+– Invite customers to upcoming events (such as 99¢ Outdoor Sales) and get weekly emails.

 We prefer to hire people who will continue with us for at least a year:

-- Same schedule week-to-week (your exception requests ok).
+– Same schedule week-to-week (your needed exceptions ok).

-- If you have interest and aptitude, you might get a chance to learn to buy /order books, forklift/large truck operation, public relations, management, etc.
+– If you have interest and aptitude, you might get a chance to learn how to buy used books from customers, order new books, drive a forklift, drive our huge truck to house calls, etc.

 – Almost all positions require either Saturdays or Sundays, long-term.